ChrisLaganiere/MoreData/README.md

 ### Sorting Protocol

 The `Sorting` protocol allows you to define Swift-friendly sort criteria for Core Data fetch results.
+Consider making an enum with available sort options.

 #### Example